-- optional toppings: chopped lettuce avocado, cilantro, sour cream
+- toppings: (optional) avocado, salsa, cilantro, sour cream

-Sauté the onion in oil for 4-5 minutes, or until translucent.
-Add the eggs and using a silicone spoon stir and fold the eggs until large curds form and eggs almost cooked through, about 8 minutes.
-Remove from heat and fold in 1/2 cup of cheddar and 1 cup crushed tortilla chips.
+- Sauté the onion in the oil for 4-5 minutes, or until translucent.
+Add the eggs and using a silicone spoon stir and fold the eggs until large, soft curds form and the eggs are almost cooked through, about 8 minutes.
+Remove from heat and fold in ½ cup of cheddar and ½ cup crushed tortilla chips.

-Smooth the top of the frittata evenly in the pan and sprinkle remaining 1/2 cup of cheddar on top.
-Place in oven and bake 6-7 minutes or until set.
+- Smooth the top of the frittata evenly in the pan and sprinkle remaining ½ cup cheese on top.
+Place in oven and bake 6-7 minutes or until set and cooked through.

-Spread the beans over the cooked frittata and then sprinkle with additional crushed tortilla chips.
+- Spread the beans over the cooked frittata and then sprinkle with remaining crushed tortilla chips.
 Spoon salsa on top of the chips and layer with any additional desired toppings.
 Slice into wedges and serve warm or at room temperature.